suffolklibraries/sljekyll/parents-carers-and-children/childrens-ya-books/_posts/2018-01-29-new-childrens-books-for-february-2018.md

 This first book in a new trilogy contains lost of insect facts alongside adventure and drama:

 > "Half bee.
 Half boy.
 Melvin Meadly is - bee boy.

-As a bee, Mel is ready to defend his hive against all enemies taking on killer wasps, terrifying hawkmoths, and battling queen bees.
+> "As a bee, Mel is ready to defend his hive against all enemies taking on killer wasps, terrifying hawkmoths, and battling queen bees.
 But as a boy, has he got what it takes to protect his bees (and himself) against the greatest menace of all: Nasty Norman Crudwell?"

 ### [<cite>A Spoonful of Murder</cite>, by Robin Stevens](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ?BRN=2315877)